Nikhil-Creater/LetsUpgrade-Python-Essentials/README.md

 Q2 Using for loop please print all the prime numbers between 1-200 using FOR LOOP AND RANGE function.
 Output-
 2,3,5,7....

+THIRD ASSIGNMENT

+Q1 Print the first ArmStrong number in the range of 1042000 to 702648265 and exit the loop as soon as you encounter the first ArmStrong number.
+Use while loop

+Output-
+The first ArmStrong number is-------